tpwres/teczki-polskiego-wrestlingu/content/w/vincent-caravaggio.md

 #### Debut and first feuds

 Vincent Caravaggio made his debut in December 2023 at [Underground 19](@/e/ptw/2023-12-09-ptw-underground-19.md).
-From the start he rocked his villainous persona, describing himself as "Aristocrat From Wawel".
-Main part of his gimmick, besides aristocratic apperance, were long promos, in which he often insulted both his opponents and the crowd, often calling them "wieśniaki" (peasants).
+From the start he rocked his villainous persona, describing himself as "the Aristocrat from [Wawel][wiki-wawel]".
+The main part of his gimmick, besides his aristocratic apperance, were long promos, in which he often insulted both his opponents and the crowd, often calling them peasants (_wieśniaki_).

-Since [Underground 22](@/e/ptw/2024-08-25-ptw-underground-22.md) he got involved in a storyline, where he alligned himself with other heel - [Alex Brave](@/w/alex-brave.md) against new generation of PTW's babyfaces - [Max Speed](@/w/max-speed.md) and [Miyagi Shida](@/w/miyagi-shida.md).
+Since [Underground 22](@/e/ptw/2024-08-25-ptw-underground-22.md) he's been involved in a storyline where he alligned himself with another heel, [Alex Brave](@/w/alex-brave.md), against the new generation of PTW's babyfaces - [Max Speed](@/w/max-speed.md) and [Miyagi Shida](@/w/miyagi-shida.md).

 ## In wrestling